-The REI Flexlite was fiercely fighting for the title of the Top Pick for Car Camping, but ultimately it fell a few points shy of the TravelChair Joey that ended up with the title.
-We awarded it a Notable tag for sidecountry missions, though, because we loved its breathable material, lightweight design, and comfortable seat.
-The Flexlite's wobbly construction and lack of versatility left it falling short from coming away as our favorite car camping chair, but its significantly lighter weight could make it an excellent option for when the balance between comfort and weight is more important than scores in any singular category.
+The REI Flexlite was a strong contender for an award, especially in the car-camping variety.
+Its lightweight design and mesh back panel make it an excellent choice for hot weather camping, though we found some of its competitors to have stronger performances in other vital metrics.
+The Flexlite's wobbly construction and lack of versatility left it falling short from coming away as our favorite car camping chair, but its significantly lighter weight could make it an excellent option for when the balance between comfort and weight is more important than scores in any single category.

 REI Co-op Flexlite Chair Review